-- The concerned Deanship is in charge of preparing TMAs and MTAs for all courses pursuant to the principles and procedures approved by the University Council. - Each Deanship is responsible for providing the branches with all TMAs required for all courses by the second week of each semester the courses are part of. - TMAs and MTAs shall be marked by members of staff appointed by the University. - Students shall submit their TMAs on the deadline specified in the Course Calendar. - Disabled/Special-requirements students whose health situation has a negative effect on their performance in TMAs and other continuous assessment tasks, should present proof to the Branch Programme

-- Coordinator who shall refer their case to the branch Rector for decision making. - If a student choses to deter the timely submission of the TMA, he/she will be subject to AOU's TMA Late Submission Policy. - A 0 mark shall be given to every student who fails to submit his/her TMA on the specified date and time, unless he/she submits a force majeure excuse not later than seven (7) days after the TMA submission deadline.
-In such cases, a grace period is provided up to seven days or until the end of the special circumstances (travel, sickness, etc). - Students are shown the tutor's remarks, and the TMA's mark is entered onto the Student Information System (SIS) not later than two weeks after the TMA submission deadline. - The Branch Course Coordinator (BCC) reviews random samples of marked TMAs of each section to confirm that they are in line with the directions provided by the Deanship, and to check the type of remarks written by the tutor provided that this is documented by the branch.
-Moreover, the branch Rector shall send samples of TMAs and tests to the General Course Coordinator (GCC) to be audited and followed up. - Each course's MTA shall be held concurrently for all study groups each semester.
-The respective Deanship may unify the content and timing of examinations across all branches.
-MTAs shall be held under the supervision of the BCC. - Should a student fail to attend the MTA, he/she will be given a zero (0) mark unless a force majeure excuse (extenuating circumstances) is submitted within 7 calendar days of the MTA date, and in accordance with AOU's Extenuating Circumstances Policy. - If the excuse is found valid, the student may attend an alternative MTA at the date assigned in the academic calendar. - The MTA is marked by the course tutor.
-The BCC reviews samples answer booklets from each study to verify the marking process as well the distribution and compilation of marks.
+- The concerned Deanship is in charge of preparing TMAs and MTAs for all courses pursuant to the principles and procedures approved by the University Council. - Each Deanship is responsible for providing the branches with all TMAs required for all courses by the second week of each semester the courses are part of. - TMAs and MTAs shall be marked by members of staff appointed by the University. - Students shall submit their TMAs on the deadline specified in the Course Calendar. - Special-needs students whose health situation has a negative effect on their performance in TMAs and other continuous assessment tasks, should present proof to the Branch Programme Coordinator who shall refer their case to the branch Rector for decision making. - A 0 mark shall be given to every student who fails to submit his/her TMA on the specified date and time, unless he/she submits a force majeure excuse not later than 7 days after the TMA submission deadline.
+In such cases, a grace period is provided up to 7 days or until the end of the special circumstances (travel, sickness, etc). - Students are shown the tutor's remarks, and the TMA's mark is entered onto the Student Information System (SIS) not later than two weeks after the TMA submission deadline. - The Branch Course Coordinator (BCC) reviews random samples of marked TMAs of each section to confirm that they are in line with the directions provided by the Deanship, and to check the type of remarks written by the tutor provided that this is documented by the branch.
+Moreover, the branch Rector shall send samples of TMAs and tests to the General Course Coordinator (GCC) to be audited and followed up. - 2) Final Examination: Article 13 below discusses this in depth.